 The data types of Static local variables cannot be inferred.
-For more information, see Local Type Inference.
+For more information, see Local Type Inference (Visual Basic).

 Combined Modifiers.
 You cannot specify Static together with ReadOnly, Shadows, or Shared in the same declaration.

-The behavior of any local variable depends on whether it is declared in a Shared procedure.
-If the procedure is Shared, all its local variables are automatically shared.
-This includes the Static variables.
-There is only one copy of such a variable for the whole application.
-You call a Shared procedure using the class name, not a variable pointing to an instance of the class.
+When you declare a static variable in a Shared procedure, only one copy of the static variable is available for the whole application.
+You call a Shared procedure by using the class name, not a variable that points to an instance of the class.

 The following example demonstrates the use of Static.